Iceberg Hashing: Optimizing Many Hash-Table Criteria at Once: Basic Iceberg Hashing

 When a new key $x$ is placed into the table, we first try to place it into its front-yard $\g(x)$.
 If the $\g(x)$ contains fewer than $h + \tau_h$ records, and all of the records $y$ in the bin satisfy $\f(x) \neq \f(y)$, then $x$ is placed into the bin.\footnote{For convenience of notation, we will often treat a record as a key (rather than a key-value pair), allowing for us to, for example, talk about the fingerprint $\f(x)$ for a record $x$.} Otherwise, $x$ is placed into the backyard $\mathcal{T}$.

 The insertion procedure ensures that, within each bin, the records all have distinct fingerprints.
 This enables a simple space-efficient scheme for performing queries within the bin.
 Define a \defn{routing table} to be a dictionary that maps up to $h + \tau_h$ different fingerprints to indices $i \in [h + \tau_h]$ within a bin.
-As we shall discuss shortly, as long as $h \le O(\log n / \log \log n)$, a routing table can be encoded in $O(1)$ machine words (and $O(h \log h)$ bits) with constant-time query/insert/delete operations (and with no cache misses).
+As we shall discuss shortly, as long as $h \le O(\log n / \log \log n)$, a routing table can be encoded in $O(1)$ machine words (and $O(h \log h)$ bits) with constant-time query/insert/delete operations (and with no cache misses beyond those needed to load the $O(1)$ machine words).
 The routing table is used within each bin to map the fingerprint $\f(x)$ of each key $x$ to the corresponding position of $x$ in the bin.

 Each bin $b$ also maintains several other pieces of metadata: a \defn{fill counter} keeping track of the number of records in the bin, a \defn{vacancy bitmap} keeping track of which slots are vacant in the bin, and a \defn{floating counter} keeping track of how many keys $x$ in the backyard satisfy $\g(x) = b$.